Search Engine Optimization (SEO) Tips for Plumbers

 Syndicate your content on social media and Web 2.0 sites to gain traffic, branding, and the potential for other sites linking to it.

-Links from other websites are a major ranking factor.
-So besides creating good and useful content to attract links, the syndicate that content to help it be seen.
+Links from other websites to yours are a major ranking factor in Google.
+So besides creating good and useful content to attract links, syndicate that content to help it be seen.

 21. Google also requires your site to be secure with HTTPS protocol.